Goldman CEO has high hopes for London HQ post-Brexit, much outside his control

 Earlier this month, Goldman said it had agreed to lease office space at a new building in Frankfurt, giving it space for up to 1,000 staff.

+“Just left Frankfurt.
+Great meetings, great weather, really enjoyed it.
+Good, because I’ll be spending a lot more time there. #Brexit,” he tweeted on Oct.
+19.

+Frankfurt is so far seen as the biggest beneficiary from Wall Street banks moving jobs out of London as a result of Brexit, with JPMorgan, Citi and Morgan Stanley all setting out plans to expand operations there.

-Reporting By Anjuli Davies; Editing Rachel Armstrong
+Reporting by Anjuli Davies; Editing Rachel Armstrong and Mark Potter